-Students are encouraged to gain experience working as a mathematician during their summer holidays including outside the environment of a mathematics department.
+Students are encouraged gain experience working as mathematicians during their summer holidays including working as a mathematician outside the environment of a mathematics department.
 Cambridge Mathematics Placements (CMP) facilitates placements of students in industry and in other departments and laboratories within the University.
-A presentation on these opportunities will be given on 22nd November 2023.
+A presentation on these opportunities will be given on 27th November 2024.